How it works

 🧠

-Memory you can see, edit, and trust
+Memory you can see and edit

 It knows when it's waiting on you